This profile is part of a paid investor education campaign.*

 - R&D partnerships with universities including UBC Kelowna for the development of innovative nutrient formulations.

-- Several new products ready to launch in early 2017 including water-soluble nutrient tablets produced using the company’s patent-pending pill press; and the new Plantlife Garden & Greens product line for distribution through large sales channels.
+- Several new products ready to launch in 2017 including water-soluble nutrient tablets produced using the company’s patent-pending pill press; and the new Plantlife Garden & Greens product line for distribution through large sales channels.

 - Focused on two main verticals within the burgeoning Canadian cannabis sector: